X

 Tourism Transportation

 The tourism industry is the second-largest economic sector in TN.
-Recognizing the contribution and growth potentials of the tourism industry and the importance of associated transportation systems and services, states with the highest tourist traffic volume have been integrating tourism aspects in all forms of transportation planning, investment decision making, and management.
-Tourism EconomyThis project develops policy guidelines for TDOT considering multimodal and sustainable transportation systems and services that promote the tourism industry to maintain a competitive advantage to the TN tourism industry compared to other states.
-The primary benefits and deliverables of this research study are(i) Sustainable transportation systems and services planning and management- best practices; (ii) Tourism specific travel demand model that can be integrated with statewide travel demand model; (iii) Evaluation of existing multimodal transportation services in TN for tourism; (iv) Analysis of alternative sustainable transportation systems and services polices; and (v) Policy guidelines, indicators and standards on sustainable transportation systems and services for TDOT.
+Recognizing the contribution and growth potentials of the tourism industry and the importance of associated transportation systems and services, states with the highest tourist traffic volume have been integrating tourism aspects in all forms of transportation planning, investment decision-making, and management.
+Tourism EconomyThis project develops policy guidelines for TDOT considering multimodal and sustainable transportation systems and services that promote the tourism industry to maintain a competitive advantage to TN tourism industry compared to other states.
+The primary benefits and deliverables of this research study are(i) Sustainable transportation systems and services planning and management- best practices; (ii) Tourism specific travel demand model that can be integrated with statewide travel demand model; (iii) Evaluation of existing multimodal transportation services in TN for tourism; (iv) Analysis of alternative sustainable transportation systems and services policies; and (v) Policy guidelines, indicators and standards on sustainable transportation systems and services for TDOT.

 Sponsored by: Tennessee Department of Transportation, 2020-2022.